 In addition, in the 2019 legislative session SB 61 was passed.
 SB 61 provided that if an existing nursing facility ceases operation, the authorized beds from that existing facility will be held available by the Department of Health for eighteen months from the closure date and shall be available for use by an entity licensed to operate a nursing facility.
-In July of 2019 Covington Care and Rehabilitation Center in Sioux Falls ceased operations.
+In July of 2019, Covington Care and Rehabilitation Center in Sioux Falls ceased operations.
 Covington Care had 109 beds.
-In July, the Department sent out notice of the availability of the 109 nursing facility beds due to the closure and invited any nursing home facility provider interested in obtaining authority for the use of some or all of the Covington beds to submit a proposal.
+In July, the Department sent out notice of the availability of the 109 nursing facility beds due to the closure and invited any nursing home facility provider interested in obtaining authority for the use of some or all the Covington beds to submit a proposal.
 A total of 107 of the beds have been awarded.
-In December Hudson Care and Rehab Center in Hudson closed.
-Hudson had 42 beds.
-The Department issued a notice of the availability of the beds and a request for proposals.
-No proposals were received.